-The Covered Bridge Theatre Company was founded in 1981 and presents three to four shows a year, including comedies, dramas, and musicals.
-It is the resident community theater company of the Community Cultural Center.
+The Covered Bridge Theatre Company was founded in 1981 and presents three shows a year, including comedies, dramas and musicals.
+It is the resident community-theater company of the Milburn Stone Memorial Theatre.
+In addition to the main stage season, CBT offers "The Underground Season," featuring works from the new American Theater (for mature audiences).

-• The Gallery
+· The Gallery

 The Gallery showcases up to 11 outstanding exhibitions of visual arts per year, including sculpture, photography, pottery, painting, fiber arts, watercolors, and student exhibits.
 Past and upcoming subjects include Cecil County history, equestrian art, Middle Eastern culture, traditional American arts, nature photography, fine arts, retrospectives, and African-American art.
-Most exhibits have a reception from 5:30 p.m. to 7:30 p.m. on the first Wednesday of the month, except at the beginnings of the semesters when the schedule changes.
-Each reception also includes an Artist Talk.
-For exact schedule details, call 410-287-1023.
+Most exhibits have a reception and artist's talk on the first Wednesday of the month.
+Call 410-287-1023 for C5 Gallery event information